Admission to the Accounting PhD Program

 Accomplished graduate students with an undergraduate, Masters or MBA in Accounting, Economics, Finance, quantitative methods, or related fields represent our ideal recruits.
 Find out what makes a successful applicant to the PhD program, Accounting.

-Applications for September 2019 are now closed.
+Applications for the September the 2020 cohort are closed.

 The Rotman PhD program in Accounting is looking for accomplished graduate students with an MBA or masters in Accounting, Economics, Finance, quantitative methods, or related fields.
 Professional accounting designations are not mandatory but are an asset.
 Similarly, strong professional experience would also be an asset.